Dr Greger’s Daily Dozen Checklist

 Cruciferous Vegetables

-These are loaded with nutrients, making them must-haves for vegans.
+These are loaded with nutrients, making them must-haves for those eating plant-based.
 Eat plenty of rocket, bok choy, broccoli, Brussels sprouts, cabbage, cauliflower, collard greens, horseradish, kale, mustard greens and watercress.

 Chop up your veg about 40 minutes before you cook it.
 This preserves the healthy enzymes within.
 When making soup, blend the veggies first.